wthorp/gosh/README.md

  - rmdir : remove a directory
  - set : save text as a variable

-See the (examples directory)[./tree/main/example] to get a better feel for usage.
+See the [examples directory](./tree/main/example) to get a better feel for usage.

 ## Using Multiple Script support